The incredible journey of recovery for the father who saved his family from their burning home

-Two months after Etienne Basenge raced up two flights of stairs in a burning Dartmouth, N.S., townhouse to save his young family, walking with a cane is exhausting.
+Two months after racing up two flights of stairs in a burning Dartmouth, N.S., townhouse to save his young family, Etienne Basenge is exhausted just walking with his cane.

-"I heard something like — pooh!
-I was like unconscious, like 10 seconds.
-Then I run up here," Basenge, 31, said this week as he stood in the bedroom of an identical townhouse where the family's been staying, just doors down from the scene of the fire.
+"I heard something like — pooh.
+I was like unconscious, like 10 seconds," said Basenge, 31, this week at the home where his family has been staying, just doors down from the scene of the fire.

-He remembers the window in his son's second-storey bedroom was blown out.
-He tossed out a small mattress, then pushed his middle child, Roger, through the window before he, his wife Assinath Muhindo, and two other kids jumped to safety into the frigid night.
+He recalls running upstairs and remembers the window in his son's second-storey bedroom was blown out.
+He tossed out a small mattress, then pushed his middle child, Roger, through the window before he, his wife Assinath Muhindo and two other children jumped to safety into the frigid night.

 It's not the first hardship he's faced.
-Basenge and his family came to Canada after fleeing civil war in the Democratic Republic of Congo.
-A year ago, he was in a serious car accident.
+Basenge and his family came to Canada as refugees after fleeing civil war in the Democratic Republic of Congo.
+A year ago, he was in a serious car accident in New Glasgow, N.S.

-He remembers calling for his daughter Divine, 9, but she was so terrified during the chaos that she tried to hide.
+He remembers calling for his daughter, Divine, 9, but she was so terrified during the chaos that she tried to hide.
 Two of the children suffered broken arms.
-Many people, he said, can't believe the kids jumped from such a height and had no serious injuries.
+Many people, he said, can't believe the kids jumped from such a height and weren't more seriously injured.

 Basenge still returns to the hospital for appointments with a small team of specialists, including plastic surgeon Dr. Martin LeBlanc.
 He said Basenge is "lucky with his bad luck" in that the deepest burns were small, making skin grafts unnecessary.